-Claire has hosted the Special Olympics Oklahoma (SOOK) World Games Send-Off, a SOOK Youth Leadership Summit, two Stillwater Makes a Change Galas, and the Miss Amazing Oklahoma competition for females with different abilities.
+Claire has hosted the Special Olympics Oklahoma (SOOK) World Games Send-Off, a SOOK Youth Leadership Summit, two Stillwater Makes a Change Galas, and two Miss Amazing Oklahoma competitions for girls and women with different abilities.

 In addition to personal stories, presentations follow this copyrighted five-step outline:

 IT COULD BE YOU - It could be you who has special needs or was born into a different race, religion, sexual orientation, gender, socioeconomic status, etc.

 1) SEE - See people as people first.

 2) STOP - Stop using derogatory terms to describe others.

 3) START - Start having positive interactions with people who are different than yourself, or at least be neutral.

 IT COULD BE YOU - It could be you that leads by example and changes the way people treat others.

 Claire performs a song that shows how one act of kindness can change a person's perspective.
 Then, she reviews elements of the song with the audience to reinforce the "SEE.
 STOP.
 START" method.
 Claire received a national award for using music to teach a social concept.
 Her performance of the song can be found at this link: https://www.youtube.com/watch?v=tEupM58VOKY

 Copyright © 2018-2022 Claire Grace - All Rights Reserved.